 - Enhanced natural light indoors

-- Energy efficient windows, doors and insulation
+- Energy efficient and properly sealed windows and doors

 - Solar and heat pump energy